frappe/erpnext/erpnext/docs/user/manual/en/accounts/opening-accounts.md

  To update opening balance is to make Journal Entry for an individual/group of accounts.

-For example, if you want to update balance in three bank accounts, then make Journal Entrys in this manner.
+For example, if you want to update balance in three bank accounts, then make Journal Entries in this manner.

 ![Opening Temp Entry]({{docs_base_url}}/assets/old_images/erpnext/image-temp-opening.png)